vantagecompute/vantage-agent-charms/README.md

 ## Overview

-**Vantage Agent Charms** are a collection of Juju charms that enable seamless integration of Slurm clusters with the [Vantage](https://vantagecompute.ai) platform.
+The **Vantage Agent Charms** are a collection of Juju charms that enable seamless integration of Slurm clusters with the [Vantage](https://vantagecompute.ai) platform.
 Each charm manages the deployment and lifecycle of its corresponding agent snap, providing automation and operational consistency for HPC environments.

 ### Included Charms